Kshitij031998/alexa-skills-kit-states-java/README.md

 Optionally you can give each member a scope so you can decide on the context the value is saved.
 Where _personalHighscore_ is persisted per _USER_ on a permanent basis, _currentScore_ will only be saved throughout one Alexa session.
-Instead of white-listing members of your model you can also black-list them if tagging the whole model as _AlexaStateSave_
+Instead of white-listing members of your model, you can also black-list them if tagging the whole model as _AlexaStateSave_
 ```java
 @AlexaStateSave(Scope = AlexaScope.APPLICATION)